rns/kollos-luif-doc/manual.md

 comma    ~ ','

-true     ~ 'true' # [todo] true and false are Lua keywords: KHIL needs to handle this true     ~ 'false' null     ~ 'null'
+true     ~ 'true' # [todo: true and false are Lua keywords: KHIL needs to handle this] true     ~ 'false' null     ~ 'null'
 ```